Mr. Vasicek's Classroom Music Playlist

 After reading my post "Music to Manage Your Classroom," some of you wanted to know some good tunes to play in your classroom.
-Grab your iTunes gift card and get ready to download some of the songs I use regularly in my classroom.
+Grab your speakers and get ready to download some of the songs I use regularly in my classroom.
 Enjoy!

 Photo courtesy of Rinjith Krishnan.

 Come-In Songs — Bouncy songs to start the day off right.